| GPA Article #3Grading the Quality of Restoration

 arm's length, or a heavy washing has resulted in a flimsy

+feel to the book.
 Next installment we tie together the four elements of a

 restored "grade"-apparent grade, quantity of work, quality